pasqLisena/maffin/README.md

 # Supports

-This server supports the most common container and codec for web video:
+This server supports the most common containers and codecs for web videos:
 * MP4 with H264 video codec
 * WebM with VP8 video codec
 * Ogg with Theora video codec